Big-Bang999/hello-world/cl9h6o1vr000b09mkeszo3tnw.md

-# Top Alternatives to Hero
+# Top Alternatives to Heroku

 # Introduction
 In the cloud services world, Heroku is one of the pioneers of Platform as a Service (PaaS).
 The process of building and configuring a server from scratch was challenging for developers before they arrived on the scene.
 In addition to shared hosting limitations, cloud technology and its deployment strategies are complicated.